+When you first start investing you may not have a lot of money to put into the share market.
 But I wouldn’t let that put you off.
-After all, as has been demonstrated here, even an investment of $1,000 has the potential to grow significantly over the long-term.
+After all, even an investment of $1,000 has the potential to grow materially over the long-term.

-With that in mind, here are three shares that I think would be great long-term options for investors:
+With that in mind, here are three shares which I think would be great options for a $1,000 investment in December.

 Afterpay Touch Group Ltd (ASX: APT)

-The post Where to invest $1,000 in ASX shares this month appeared first on Motley Fool Australia.
+The post Where to invest $1,000 in ASX shares in December appeared first on Motley Fool Australia.